openmrs/openmrs-ocl-client/README.md

 ## Build
 ## Requirements
 ### Ensure you have NodeJS and Npm installed before you start the installation process
 - To download NodeJS and Npm [click here](https://nodejs.org/en/download/).
-OR To install Node.js and Npm via package manager [click here](https://nodejs.org/en/download/package-manager/)
+OR to install Node.js and Npm via package manager [click here](https://nodejs.org/en/download/package-manager/).
 ### Npm is distributed with Node.js- which means that when you download Node.js, you automatically get npm installed on your computer.
 ### Set-up Process (Manual Environment Setup)
 ```
 - Fork the repository by clicking on the Fork button located below the navigation bar on the right side of the page.
-- Clone the forked repository to your computer ensure to run the command below in the directory you want to store the project.
+- Clone the forked repository locally to your computer.
+- Ensure to run the command below in the directory you want to store the project.
     # git clone [the url of the repository] For example;
     # git clone https://github.com/yourusername/openmrs-ocl-client.git

-- In the root directory of the project install all the dependencies using the command below
+- In the root directory of the project, install all the dependencies using the command below
     $ npm install
 ```
 ### Run in development